• Skip to primary navigation

 Best For Grocery & Dining Rewards: Gemini Credit Card

-As one of the most popular cryptocurrency exchanges out there, it’s no surprise that Gemini is also launching a cryptocurrency rewards card.
+As one of the most popular cryptocurrency exchanges out there, it’s no surprise that Gemini also has a great crypto rewards credit card.

-- Crypto rewards deposit to your Gemini account instantly (except for purchases that time to clear, like gas station refueling or pre-authorization purchases)
+• Crypto rewards deposit to your Gemini account instantly

-- Special offers from select merchants like DoorDash and Lyft
+• Special offers from select merchants like Lyft and Instacart

 You need a Gemini account to use its credit card.
 Gemini doesn’t state what credit score is necessary to apply but pre-qualifying doesn't impact your credit score.
 You can view Gemini’s interest rates and terms on this page.